-- 4 lines – initiates handshaking
+- 4 lines – initiate handshaking

-- 8 lines – transfers data
+- 8 lines – transfer data

 - Serial Transmission – Data is sent bit by bit from one computer to another in two directions.
 Each bit has a clock pulse rate.
-Eight bits are transmitted at a time with a start and stop bit known as a parity bit, which is 0 and 1 respectively.
-Data cables are used when transmitting data to a longer distance.
+Eight bits are transmitted at a time with a start and stop bit known as a parity bit, which is 0 and 1, respectively.
+Data cables are used when transmitting data across a longer distance.
 The data cable has D-shaped 9 pin cable that connects the data in series.

 Comparison between Serial and Parallel Transmission

 |Basis for Comparison||Serial Transmission||Parallel Transmission|